 The AP Environmental Science course is designed to be the equivalent of a one-semester introductory college course in environmental science, through which students engage with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world.
 The course requires that students identify and analyze natural and human-made environmental problems, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or preventing them.
 Environmental Science is interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry, and geography.

+Visit the following Web site to see information about this course for the current school year:

+AP BIOLOGY

-Visit the following Web site to see information about this course for the current school year: http://everettsd.schoolwires.net/Domain/2237 AP BIOLOGY Registration Code: 291SCI Grade Levels: 11-12 Credit: 1.0 Biology or Science Elective credit (0.5 per semester) Length: yearlong Prerequisites: Biology or Biology Honors with a C+ or better Chemistry with a C+ or better or concurrent enrollment in Chemistry Written recommendation (e-mail OK) from Biology teacher Other: Students who score a 3, 4, or 5 on the AP exam may be granted college credit through some colleges and universities.
+Registration Code: 291SCI Grade Levels: 11-12 Credit: Biology or Science Elective credit (0.5 per semester) Length: yearlong Prerequisites: Biology or Biology Honors with a C+ or better Chemistry with a C+ or better or concurrent enroll- ment in Chemistry Written recommendation (e-mail OK) from Biology teacher Other: Students who score a 3, 4, or 5 on the AP exam may be granted college credit through some col- leges and universities.
 Students enrolled in this course can expect the rigor of a college-level class.
+Students taking AP exams in the spring should expect to pay about \$92 for each exam.
+It is the student's responsibility to determine wheth- er or not college(s) the student wishes to attend will accept AP credits.
+Lab activities are a critical component of this course so good attendance is critical to success Summer homework required.
+See page 11.
+A meet- ing will take place prior to the end of the current school year.